on-site/emacs_utils/README.markdown

 * **C-c r F**: Run this file in a new `*rspec*` buffer
 * **C-c r l**: Run this line in the existing `*rspec*` buffer
 * **C-c r L**: Run this line in a new `*rspec*` buffer

+If you want to change the name of the shell buffer used, use the `rspec-shell-name` global variable.
+If you want to change the command used to run rspec, use the `rspec-command` global variable (which defaults to "cd [rails dir] && rspec %s", where %s is filled in with the rspec file to run).
+You can set these in your .emacs file:

+    (setq rspec-shell-name "*my-specs*")
+    (setq rspec-command (concat "cd " (get-rails-root) " && /path/to/rspec %s"))

 # License